astutespruce/batamp-viz/analysis/README.md

 To create the above variables, you must first have a Data Basin account with the appropriate privileges, then go to https://databasin.org/auth/api-keys/ and create an API key for your user account.

+### From BatAMP (DataBasin)

+Bat presence and activity datasets are downloaded from Data Basin.
+You must have download permissions for these datasets granted by Ted Weller (owner of the aggregates) for the account you are using to download.

-### Download
+#### Download

-Use `analysis/download.py` to download the activity and presence-only datasets.
+Use `analysis/databasin/download.py` to download the activity and presence-only datasets.
 Each is based on a list of dataset IDs that are known in advance, and correspond to the IDs of aggregate datasets.
 There is generally one per year from 2006 to present.

 ### Merge